-1.1 SCOPE OF WORK - REVIEW OF DRAFT ESIA REPORT
+1.1 SCOPE OF WORK - REVIEW OF ESIA REPORT

 The overall scope of work as specified in the signed sub-consultancy agreement dated 21st February 2017 which includes the following six deliverables.
 Deliverables 1 and 2 have already been successfully completed.
-This report relates to deliverables 3 and 4.
-The review of the adequacy of the stakeholder engagement and public participation process in relation to deliverable 5 can only be concluded once the commenting period has lapsed and all comments have been received and incorporated into the final report which will be reviewed in relation to deliverable 6.
+This report relates to deliverables 3 to 6.
+The review of the adequacy of the stakeholder engagement and public participation process in relation to deliverable 5 was concluded after the review of the external review of the draft ESIA (deliverables 3 and 4).